 We were a bit slow at fixing up the studio at first, this is largely due to our heavy workloads, but it's starting to take shape now.
 There are original screen prints on the wall, a dart board in the meeting room and Sonos stereo in the corner.
 What more do you need.

 Screen breaks.
 I have recently taken to walking home to make lunch, as it forces me away from the computer, and I find this break very productive.
 It clears my head and helps me focus on the afternoon, especially as my current daily hours are quite long.

 Any interesting projects you've just launched or currently working on?

-"2015 has started really positively.
+2015 has started really positively.
 As mentioned earlier, I'm currently working on my second book, which I love and symbolises a surprising deviation from what I thought was my set career path.
-In January I started a short term lecturing appointment at Brighton University.
+In January I started a short-term lecturing appointment at Brighton University.
 I never intended to teach, the opportunity came out of the blue, but I really enjoy it.
-I have also started work on several very exciting editorial projects, one with a lifestyle brands and a record label, that were commissioned in the last few weeks.
+I have also started work on several very exciting editorial projects, one with a lifestyle brands and a record label, that was commissioned in the last few weeks.
 This, hopefully, signals a new direction for Transmission.

 Any projects you're especially proud of?
 Please explain why